DavidQL/ember-blog-client/Readme.md

 ## Release Process

 This project is already setup for you to build release builds of your Ember applications.
+Note that the release process will check your javascript files for jshint errors and warnings.
+You will need to fix these warnings in order to complete the release process.
 Here is how:

 1. open up your terminal/cmd